 You will be required to complete a drug test before you’ll be offered a position, but this won’t take place until shortly before your start date.
 Last year we were sent to a drug-screening facility near our location to complete this, but this year it appears we’ll be attending a “New Hire” Amazon Event (even though we’re not new hires), in one of several states not yet determined, where the testing and some final paperwork will be completed.
 We learned this during a Webinar session, which is also new.

 The webinar is an hour long and simply skims over basic information about the different positions offered, safety, the “New Hire Event” and changes made in 2019.
 I’ve listed those important changes toward the end of this post.
 These changes will impact your MONEY.
 The webinar also provides Work Campers an opportunity to ask any questions they might have.

 The process for acquiring a work-camping job with Amazon is quite long.
-You may be offered a contingent position fairly early on in the process, but it won’t be official until you pass the drug test which you won’t take until closer to your scheduled start date.
+You may be offered a contingent position fairly early on in the process, but it won’t be official until you pass the drug test.
 In 2018, we started the online process in January and weren’t offered positions with Amazon, “officially”, until we completed our drug tests approximately two months before our November 9th start date.
 Having said that, although the process is lengthy, it’s not difficult.
 There will be long blocks of time when you won’t hear anything from Amazon, and when you do, it will just be an email letting you know you haven’t been forgotten.
 It’s recommended you start the application process as soon as it’s made available.
 Amazon offers only so many CamperForce positions each year, so there’s plenty of competition amongst Work Campers for those jobs.
 The longer you wait, the less-likely you are to secure one.